xdschoolproject/IMDBSYS/README.md

 <br>

-## Running the Django Web Application
+## Running the Django Web Application without Streamlit

 ### 1. Activate the Virtual Environment ()
    Open **terminal** in **vscode**, and navigate to your project folder: